dlhaines/rubyStubServer/README.md

 ## Stub server installation
 When installing / updating the stub server do the following steps:

-1.  choose your working directory and make sure you have a copy of the server.
+1.  choose your working directory and check out the server code.
 > git clone https://github.com/dlhaines/rubyStubServer.git
 1.  checkout the appropriate branch (currently master)
 1.  make sure your copy is up to date.